 Artificial baits will include power bait and bread dough.
 The range of power bait in today’s market is quite amazing with trout nuggets, and floating salmon eggs in a range of colours and scents.
 These work particularly well on stocked trout which are used to feeding on these and trout pellets in hatcheries.

-Below shows some good ways to rig up for bait
+Below shows some good Tips to catch trout and best ways to rig up for bait

 Running Sinker rig